Dril-Quip (NYSE:DRQ) Trading 6.9% Higher

-A number of equities analysts have weighed in on the stock.
-Tudor, Pickering, Holt & Co. cut shares of Dril-Quip from a “buy” rating to a “hold” rating and reduced their price objective for the stock from $38.00 to $35.00 in a research report on Monday, March 14th.
-Tudor Pickering cut shares of Dril-Quip from a “buy” rating to a “hold” rating and reduced their price objective for the stock from $38.00 to $35.00 in a research report on Monday, March 14th.
-Finally, StockNews.com cut shares of Dril-Quip from a “hold” rating to a “sell” rating in a research report on Tuesday, March 15th.
-Two equities research analysts have rated the stock with a sell rating, six have assigned a hold rating and one has assigned a buy rating to the stock.
-According to MarketBeat.com, the company has a consensus rating of “Hold” and an average target price of $30.71.
+Several research analysts have recently weighed in on the stock.
+Tudor Pickering cut shares of Dril-Quip from a “buy” rating to a “hold” rating and decreased their price objective for the company from $38.00 to $35.00 in a report on Monday, March 14th.
+StockNews.com raised shares of Dril-Quip from a “sell” rating to a “hold” rating in a report on Wednesday.
+Finally, Tudor, Pickering, Holt & Co. cut shares of Dril-Quip from a “buy” rating to a “hold” rating and reduced their target price for the company from $38.00 to $35.00 in a report on Monday, March 14th.
+One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating and one has issued a buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus target price of $30.71.

-Dril-Quip announced that its Board of Directors has initiated a share buyback plan on Wednesday, February 23rd that permits the company to repurchase $100.00 million in shares.
+Dril-Quip declared that its Board of Directors has initiated a stock repurchase program on Wednesday, February 23rd that permits the company to repurchase $100.00 million in outstanding shares.
 This repurchase authorization permits the oil and gas company to buy up to 11.2% of its shares through open market purchases.
-Shares repurchase plans are usually a sign that the company’s management believes its stock is undervalued.
+Shares repurchase programs are typically an indication that the company’s leadership believes its shares are undervalued.

-In other Dril-Quip news, Director Terence Bartlett Jupp sold 1,270 shares of the stock in a transaction dated Tuesday, January 4th.
-The shares were sold at an average price of $22.21, for a total transaction of $28,206.70.
+In related news, Director Terence Bartlett Jupp sold 1,270 shares of the firm’s stock in a transaction on Tuesday, January 4th.
+The stock was sold at an average price of $22.21, for a total value of $28,206.70.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
 Also, VP James C. Webster sold 5,000 shares of the stock in a transaction dated Monday, January 3rd.
-The stock was sold at an average price of $20.92, for a total transaction of $104,600.00.
+The stock was sold at an average price of $20.92, for a total value of $104,600.00.
 The disclosure for this sale can be found here.
-Corporate insiders own 1.79% of the company’s stock.
+In the last three months, insiders sold 9,783 shares of company stock worth $254,708.
+1.79% of the stock is owned by insiders.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-BlackRock Inc. raised its holdings in Dril-Quip by 5.8% during the fourth quarter.
-BlackRock Inc. now owns 5,955,227 shares of the oil and gas company’s stock worth $117,198,000 after purchasing an additional 326,264 shares in the last quarter.
-Kayne Anderson Rudnick Investment Management LLC grew its position in Dril-Quip by 3.2% in the 3rd quarter.
-Kayne Anderson Rudnick Investment Management LLC now owns 4,213,786 shares of the oil and gas company’s stock valued at $106,104,000 after buying an additional 130,796 shares during the last quarter.
-Van ECK Associates Corp grew its position in Dril-Quip by 8.3% in the 3rd quarter.
-Van ECK Associates Corp now owns 1,611,273 shares of the oil and gas company’s stock valued at $40,572,000 after buying an additional 123,649 shares during the last quarter.
-State Street Corp grew its position in Dril-Quip by 5.5% in the 4th quarter.
-State Street Corp now owns 1,392,206 shares of the oil and gas company’s stock valued at $27,399,000 after buying an additional 72,889 shares during the last quarter.
-Finally, Gamco Investors INC. ET AL grew its position in Dril-Quip by 94.0% in the 4th quarter.
-Gamco Investors INC. ET AL now owns 1,172,450 shares of the oil and gas company’s stock valued at $23,074,000 after buying an additional 568,190 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Norges Bank acquired a new position in Dril-Quip in the 4th quarter valued at $5,386,000.
+Barclays PLC grew its holdings in Dril-Quip by 38.6% in the 4th quarter.
+Barclays PLC now owns 73,833 shares of the oil and gas company’s stock valued at $1,453,000 after buying an additional 20,580 shares in the last quarter.
+BlackRock Inc. grew its holdings in Dril-Quip by 5.8% in the 4th quarter.
+BlackRock Inc. now owns 5,955,227 shares of the oil and gas company’s stock valued at $117,198,000 after buying an additional 326,264 shares in the last quarter.
+EverSource Wealth Advisors LLC purchased a new position in shares of Dril-Quip during the 4th quarter worth $25,000.
+Finally, Goldman Sachs Group Inc. grew its holdings in shares of Dril-Quip by 131.3% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 147,138 shares of the oil and gas company’s stock worth $2,896,000 after purchasing an additional 83,517 shares during the period.

 About Dril-Quip (NYSE:DRQ)